harshdabhi/web3-portfolio-tracker/readme.md

 3. Improved User Interface:
 The project will focus on enhancing the user interface to provide a more intuitive and seamless experience.
 This includes improving navigation, incorporating user feedback, and optimizing the overall design for a more user-friendly interface.

-installation setup:
+Installation setup:

 step 1

-pip install .
+cmd: " pip install ."

 'This will install all dependency and make this suitable for system'

 step 2

-python manage.py runserver
+cmd:"python manage.py runserver"

 'This will fire up server on local host 127.0.0.1:8000/homepage'